-Phosphorus is important for the human body.
-It’s present in bones and teeth.
-Moreover, phosphorus is a key component of DNA, RNA, and cell membrane structure (1).
+Phosphorus is present in bones and teeth, and it’s a key component of DNA, RNA, and cell membrane structure.

 In addition, phosphorus is good for many functions of the human body, such as activation of enzymes, maintenance of normal pH, and energy storage.